Notice a common theme among the top five most visited retail websites worldwide?

 Once you’ve proven product-market fit and have a viable business model it’s time to turn your attention to scaling your marketing efforts.
 Your priority at this stage is to identify suitable strategies that will help your business grow while remaining financially sustainable.

-Use the AARRR framework to identify appropriate growth-related metrics related to customer acquisition, retention and revenue.
+The AARRR framework can help identify appropriate growth metrics related to customer acquisition, retention and revenue.
 Customer acquisition cost (CAC) and customer lifetime value (CLTV) are particularly important, as they will indicate if your marketing strategy is cost effective.

 Events marketplace FanPass allows ticket sellers to add new events via a custom admin portal.
 Event details, such as title, category, and image, are then used by WordPress to add the new event listing to pre-created search-optimised information pages (e.g. a page about Arsenal Football Club).
 These landing pages have risen to the top of Google search results, driving tens of thousands of visitors to the FanPass website every month.